VICKY-0017/Email_generator-GenAI-/README.md

-Crafting personalized cold emails efficiently involves providing website links tailored to specific job portal or company project requirements.
-This customization ensures the content is relevant and effective in communicating with prospective interns or clients.
+Crafting personalized cold emails efficiently, involves providing website links tailored to specific job portal or company project requirements.
+This customization ensures the content is relevant and effective when communicating with prospective interns or clients.